safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 ---

-You also have the option to specify which engine(s) you want this tag to be associated with, the repository assignments for the tag, and a description of the tag if you so desire.
+You also have the option to specify a description of the tag, which engine(s) you want this tag to be associated with, and the repository assignments for the tag.

-Fill in the name of one of your engines found in the *Engines & Licensing* tab of FME Server.
+For now let's fill in **name** with the name of one of your engines found in the *Engines & Licensing* tab of FME Server.
+This is the engine that will be associated with the tag and that we will route a job through.

 Next, click the button **Try it out!** located at the bottom of the form: